 - i.
 IRBM Public Ruling No. 4/2000: Keeping Sufficient Records (Companies & Co-operatives); - ii.
-IRBM Public Ruling No. 5/2000: Keeping Sufficient Records (Individuals & Partnerships); - iii.
-IRBM Public Ruling No. 6/2000: Keeping Sufficient Records (Persons Other Than Companies, Cooperatives or Individuals); and - iv.
-STS-BK4: Self-Assessment A Guide to Record Keeping For Business. - 7.4.7.2 Records Other Than Business Records
+IRBM Public Ruling No. 5/2000: Keeping Sufficient Records (Individuals & Partnerships); - IRBM Public Ruling No. 6/2000: Keeping Sufficient Records (Persons Other Than Companies, Cooperatives or Individuals); and - iv.
+STS-BK4: Self-Assessment A Guide to Record Keeping For Business.

+7.4.7.2 Records Other Than Business Records

-In the audit of cases other than companies such as soleproprietorships and partnerships, the audit officer may need to examine records other than business records as follows :
+In the audit of cases other than companies such as soleproprietorships and partnerships, the audit officer may need to examine records other than business records as follows:

 - i.
-Statement of personal bank accounts; - ii.
-Records relating to the purchase of properties; - iii.
-Records relating to the taxpayer's personal expenses; and - iv.
-Other statements as may be required under section 79 of the ITA. - 7.4.8 Section 82 of the ITA requires every person to keep and retain sufficient records when carrying on a business in order to enable the income or loss from the business to be readily ascertained.
+Personal bank account statements; - ii.
+Credit card statements; - iii.
+Records relating to the ownership of assets; - iv.
+Records relating to the taxpayer's personal / family expenses; and - v.
+Other statements as may be required under section 79 of the ITA.

+- 7.4.8 Section 82 and 82A of the ITA requires every person to keep and retain sufficient records when carrying on a business in order to enable the income or loss from the business to be readily ascertained.
 As stipulated in the Public Ruling Nos.
-4/2000, 5/2000 and 6/2000, the meaning of "records" includes the following: - 7.4.8.1 Books of accounts for recording receipts and payments or income and expenditure; - 7.4.8.2 Invoices, vouchers, receipts and other documents that are required to verify entries recorded in the books of accounts; and

-- 7.4.8.3 Documents, objects, materials, articles and things which are maintained and kept in the form of electronic medium. - 7.4.8.4 Any other record as may be specified by the DGIR. - 7.4.9 Failure to keep sufficient records is an offence under section 119A of the ITA.
+4/2000, 5/2000 and 6/2000, the meaning of "records and documents" includes the following: - 7.4.8.1 Books of accounts for recording receipts and payments or income and expenditure; - 7.4.8.2 Financial statements; - 7.4.8.3 Invoices, vouchers, receipts and other documents that are required to verify entries recorded in the books of accounts; and - 7.4.8.4 Documents, objects, materials, articles and things which are maintained and kept in the form of electronic medium. - 7.4.8.5 Any other record as may be specified by the DGIR. - 7.4.8 Failure to comply with paragraphs 82(3)(a), 82(3)(b) and subsection 82(5) of the ITA to keep sufficient records is an offence under section 119A of the ITA.
 In relation to this, the audit officer may apply alternative approaches or indirect methods for the purpose of ascertaining whether the appropriate amount of income has been reported.

-7.5 Audit Timeframe
+7.5 Audit Time frame

-- 7.5.1 The time required to complete an on-site examination of records is 2 to 3 days.
-However, the audit timeframe may be extended depending on the following factors: - 7.5.1.1 The size of the business and the complexity of business transactions; - 7.5.1.2 The form in which records are kept; or - 7.5.1.3 The extent of co-operation from the taxpayer. - 7.5.2 The audit timeframe is applicable only to field audits.
+- 7.5.1 The time required to complete an on-site examination of records is between one (1) to three (3) days.
+However, the audit time frame may be extended depending on the following factors: - 7.5.1.1 The size of the business and the complexity of business transactions; - 7.5.1.2 The form in which records are kept; or - 7.5.1.3 The extent of co-operation from the taxpayer. - 7.5.2 The audit time frame is applicable only to field audits.